isteven/angular-multi-select/README.md

 Licence
 --
-Released under the MIT license.
+Released under the MIT license:

---

 The MIT License (MIT)